zakfisher/CORE/README.md

 This repo serves as a starter codebase for data-driven applications.
+The 'dev' directory is meant for development, while the 'build' directory is meant to include minified, concatenated scripts for production.
+In order to set this up, you'll need to create two spoofy domains for testing - dev.site.com, and build.site.com.

 The core technologies used are: